-Climate change poses major risks to life on the islands in the Caribbean: stronger hurricanes, floods and longer dry seasons heavily affected people’s livelihoods in the past decades.
+Climate change poses major risks to life on the islands of the Caribbean: stronger hurricanes, floods and longer dry seasons heavily affected people’s livelihoods in the past decades.

-The project focused on listening and understanding, and at the same time mobilising residents of priority neighbourhoods for climate resilience, enriching the public debate and inspiring for new actions and recommendations for decision-makers.
+The project focused on listening and understanding, and at the same time on mobilising residents of priority neighbourhoods for climate resilience.
+This enriched and stimulated public debate while offering recommendations to policy-makers.
 It was funded by ADEME via Karayib Klima.

 Together with ASMU, Voices That Count coordinated the project from A to Z:

 Listening to the experiences and perceptions: designing the story collection tool, and guiding the harvest of 800 micro-stories in the four neighbourhoods;

 Analysing the patterns revealed by the stories: guiding multi-actor workshops bringing together members of the coalition and local partners;

 Sharing the insights: guiding the development of key messages that served as starting point for the production of multimedia content for the general public;